-The eponymous capital of Quang Ngai province is something of an overgrown village with no obvious attractions, so most visitors only drop by for a spot of grazing at lunchtime.
-The few travellers who venture here come to pay their respects to the victims of the most famous atrocity of the American War.
-Perhaps it’s the sombre mood induced by the memorial that has caused tourists to overlook one of Vietnam’s less celebrated beaches, My Khe, just a couple of kilometres away.
+Quang Ngai city is something of an overgrown village with no obvious attractions, so most visitors only drop by for a spot of grazing at lunchtime.
+The few travellers who venture here come to pay their respects to the victims of the most famous atrocity of the American War at nearby Son My.

 Even before WWII, Quang Ngai was an important centre of resistance against the French.
 During the Franco–Viet Minh War, the area was a Viet Minh stronghold.
-In 1962 the South Vietnamese government introduced its ill-fated Strategic Hamlets Program.
+In 1962, the South Vietnamese government introduced its ill-fated Strategic Hamlets Program.
 Villagers were forcibly removed from their homes and resettled in fortified hamlets, infuriating and alienating the local population and increasing popular support for the Viet Cong (VC).
-Some of the bitterest fighting of the war took place here.